 With a lack of receiving proper government funding and grants, other than the money the city received for public housing, Prichard slowly began to decline.*

-Currently, communities of the city are once again changing especially within the Mobile Alabama ghetto of the city’s housing projects.
+Currently, certain sections of the Mobile ghetto are once again changing especially within the city’s housing projects.

 Neighborhoods like Orange Grove or Prichard’s Bessemer Projects were some of the first housing complexes to be transformed and rebuilt.